browserengineering/book/book/rendering-architecture.md

     Average total compositor thread time (Draw and Draw Chrome): 4.8ms Average total main thread time: 4.4ms

-This means that we've been able to save about half of the of main-thread time, in which we can do other work, such as more JavaScript tasks, while in parallel the draw operations happen.
+This means that we've been able to save about half of the of main thread time.
+With that time we can do other work, such as more JavaScript tasks, while in parallel the draw operations happen.
 This kind of optimization is called *pipeline parallelization*.

 Threaded interactions